-January is three days away (2018 went too fast for my liking!) so I’m here to give you the top jewelry picks for the January Birthstone - Garnet.
+January is three days away (2018 went too fast for my liking!) so I’m here to give you the top jewellery picks for the January Birthstone - Garnet.

 What is Garnet?

 Garnet is a gemstone made from silicate materials, which are rock-forming minerals that make up the majority of the Earth’s crust.
-Garnet has been used as early as the Bronze Age and come in many different colors.
-Red and orange are the best known colors of garnet but it also comes in green, purple, blue, brown, yellow, black, pink and colorless hues.
-It is a plentiful stone, as it comes in a vast range of shapes, sizes and colors.
+Garnet has been used as early as the Bronze Age and come in many different colours.
+Red and orange are the best known colours of garnet but it also comes in green, purple, blue, brown, yellow, black, pink and colourless hues.
+It is a plentiful stone, as it comes in a vast range of shapes, sizes and colours.
 Garnet is a hard stone and is used in abrasive materials.

 Garnet is a passionate stone with lots of sentimental meaning to it.
 The stone represents commitment and eternity, making garnet the perfect gemstone to feature in an engagement ring.

 In the Middle Ages, people believed that garnet would stop bleeding and would prevent and cure blood infections.
 It was also believed to have medicinal qualities, like curing depression, protect against poison, prevent drowning and stop bad dreams.